 From shallow sandy habitats to deep boulder habitats, life for Long Island Sound’s marine life is rich in diversity.
 Long Island Sound’s undersea Habitat Mapping Initiative, with funding that was administered through the Long Island Sound study, is documenting this life in images and maps on its website where you can see for yourself with an Underwater Story Map.

 In the early 1990s Connecticut Sea Grant published a popular guidebook of Long Island Sound called Living Treasures: The Plants and Animals of Long Island Sound.
 Accompanying the book, the Sea Grant educators also developed a slide presentation, which provides a great overview of the plants and animals who live in the underwater and shoreline habitats of the Sound.
-This photo tour was produced by Nancy Balcom of Connecticut Sea Grant.
-Download the following sections of the tour here:
+This photo tour, produced by Nancy Balcom of Connecticut Sea Grant, has been recently updated with new slides and photos.
+View the presentation with a PDF viewer here:

 A roseate tern on Falkner Island (© Steven McGuire)